 Steady state conditions

-Early changes in concentrations of S, enzyme (E), enzyme-substrate complex (ES), and P change dramatically and are difficult to measure.
+Early changes in concentrations of S, enzyme (E), enzyme-substrate complex Enzyme-substrate complex Temporary molecule formed by the non-covalent binding of the enzyme and substrate.
+Basics of Enzymes (ES), and P change dramatically and are difficult to measure.
 Steady state occurs when changes in E and ES are relatively small.

 Initial reaction rate (Vo)